JakeDish/trivia-time/README.md

 When the user selects their options and clicks start, the game <br>
 progresses to the quiz page and renders first question and answers.<br>
 When the correct/incorrect answer is chosen the score is updated.<br>
-If no answer is chosen, and the timer runs out (10 seconds),<br>
-an incorrect answer will be scored and the quiz move on to the next question.<br>
 When the 10th question is answered, you will progress to the result page to see your final score.<br>
 When you click on the leader board, you will see your score against other contestants.<br>
 When you click the play again button, you will start the quiz over.<br>